1. User guide

 JSON fields: array data

-elements of a JSON array to a set of rows, one row per array element.
+convert the elements of a JSON array to a set of rows, one row per

 For example, if the array elements are simple text